 The Disability Football section was set up in December 2005 by Daniel Rogers.
 The initial aim was to provide more opportunities for people with disabilities to play football as few existed in the area.
 With the support of Coach, Anthony Roche, we started with only 5 players.
-Over the past 8 years we have seen Disability football grow, not only within the club but across Hertfordshire.
+In the years since we have seen Disability football grow, not only within the club but across Hertfordshire.

 In 2012 five of the St Albans City Youth Disability Community Coaches were rewarded by being asked to carry the Olympic Torch in London at the start of the Paralympic Games.
 This was a life changing experience.